Linux cgroups

 - On boot,

-is set as the default cgroup_root.
-Usually the default root cgroup is accessed ascgrp_dfl_root.cgrp
+cgrp_dfl_rootis set as the default cgroup_root.
+Usually the default root cgroup is accessed ascgrp_dfl_root.cgrp.

 struct cgroup_root {